 There are 170 resorts in the country and 30 new resorts marked for development in totally virgin territory in atolls where no resorts exist today.
 Although some of the resorts outside Male’ Atoll are accessible by boat the common mode of transport is by seaplane and domestic flights directly out of Velana (Male') International Airport.

-Resorts vary in terms of the number of rooms as well; that may range from 40 to up to 450 on the largest resorts.
-Activities, entertainment programs, sports and other activities, style and concept, the level of comfort and ambiance vary widely over the 170 resorts from which you can choose.
+Resorts vary in terms of the number of rooms as well, that may range from 40 to up to 450 on the largest resorts.
+Activities, entertainment programs, sports and other activities, style and concept, the level of comfort and ambience vary widely over the 170 resorts from which you can choose.

 Maldivian resorts offer exceptional spa programs designed to soothe and pamper you.
 Spas are designed beautifully with private treatment rooms.
 Therapy programs can range from an hour long massage to a 7-day program of rejuvenation.
 Most spas offer a variety of treatments.